sjofna/GitHubifycode/User_guide_edited.md

 Based on soil parameters calculated in sections indicated in [2.5 Extract Soil Properties](#25-extract-soil-properties) and [2.6.1 Calculating Sand Subfractions](#261-calculating-sand-subfractions), internal friction and cohesion can be calculated with the functions `int_friction` and `unsat_cohesion`, respectively.

 There are two options of methods that can be used in the function `int_friction`.
-Both the subfraction method and the GMD (geometric mean diameter) methods yeild similarly accurate results.
+Both the subfraction method and the GMD (Geometric Mean Diameter) methods yeild similarly accurate results.
 The GMD method is recommended as the default but it is also encouraged to test both methods to see which is more accurate in the target region.

 When `method = "subfraction"`, the model is based on findings by [Khaboushan et al. (2018)](https://www.sciencedirect.com/science/article/pii/S0167198718308031) and utilizes fine sand and very fine sand subfractions to determine the angle of internal friction.
 When using this method the friction angle (FA) $= 1.40 + 0.0001 \times (\mathrm fineSand^2) + 0.0001 * (\mathrm very Fine Sand^2)$.